How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • you can make the following mixture: onion, apple, honey.
 This improves the performance of the immune system.
 This medicine is recommended to be taken several times a day after meals;

-Alternative methods of treatment, although safe, should be consulted about their use with your doctor in order to avoid unexpected negative consequences.
+Traditional methods of treatment, although safe, should be consulted about their use with your doctor in order to avoid unexpected negative consequences.

-• it is not recommended to take hot foot baths, as they most often provoke a miscarriage;
+• It is not recommended to take hot foot baths, as they most often provoke a miscarriage;

 Consequences and complications